2024 Montana Democratic presidential primary

-The 2024 Montana Democratic presidential primary took place on June 4, 2024, as part of the Democratic Party primaries for the 2024 presidential election.
-25 delegates to the Democratic National Convention will be allocated to presidential candidates.
+The 2024 Montana Democratic presidential primary took place on June 4, 2024, together with four other primaries on the day, as part of the Democratic Party primaries for the 2024 presidential election.
+20 delegates to the Democratic National Convention were allocated in the open primary, with 5 additional unpledged delegates.

-Incumbent President Joe Biden announced on April 25, 2023, his bid for a second term.
-Biden won the primary.
+Incumbent President Joe Biden ran basically unopposed in the state and won with more than 90% over the option for "no preference" delegates.

 Candidates

 Only one candidate filed for the primary election ballot:

-Additionally, voters have an option to vote for "No preference."
-The organization 'Montanans for Palestine' has actively encouraged "no preference" as a protest vote against US policy on the Israel-Hamas war in Gaza.